Looking for a Trimbox alternative?

 When Trimbox might be the better pick

 Trimbox has been around longer and has a much bigger Chrome user base (70k+ vs Gmailytics' growing user base).
 If you specifically want a tool with a long track record and a polished mobile app, Trimbox has the edge there.
+Their lifetime pricing also amortizes lower if you plan to use a Gmail cleanup tool for many years.

 Frequently Asked Questions

-How much does Gmailytics cost?
+How much does Trimbox cost?

-Is Gmailytics actually free?
+Is Gmailytics free?

 Try Gmailytics free